 The Hemrajji Haveli, also known as Koolwal Haveli is located across the narrow road right opposite the Koolwal Kothi, or Hemrajji Kothi.
 It is older of the two,where our ancestors started their life as merchants.
-They moved between Bombay and Nawalgarh, as this town has no work opportunities.
+They had to live between Mumbai and Nawalgarh, because this town had no work opportunities.
 Till 1960 this place was maintained, as my ancestors lived here at least six months every year.
 There was a working kitchen of at least twenty people daily.

 This needs to be restored soon as the various paints and structures are very very old.